Brussels Airport presenting the Brussels Airport Aviation Awards

 Diamond Award

 This year, we are also presenting a Diamond Award.
 The Diamond Award is not presented each year, but when it is, it goes to an organisation or person that consistently contributes to the successful development of Brussels Airport.
 This year, the Diamond Award goes to Niky Terzakis, CEO of Air Belgium.
 He had the ambition to start a new airline that would connect Belgium with all five continents worldwide, initially for passengers, but in its evolution also for cargo.
 Air Belgium managed to sail through many hurdles during its start-up and it also successfully survived the recent Covid crisis.
-The airline is also recognized for its quality service, reliability, efficiency, team spirit and the investment in a modern and sustainable fleet.
+The airline is also recognised for its quality service, reliability, efficiency, team spirit and the investment in a modern and sustainable fleet.

 Brussels Airport congratulates all winners and nominees for their efforts and contribution, especially in this recovery year after the Covid crisis.